eduymil/CS50W-Commerce/README.md

 3. Admin rights can accessed through the /admin route in the url
 ## Run Program
-Execute `python manage.py runserver` in your terminal
+Execute `python manage.py runserver` in your terminal Go to the /admin route and add your desired categories